 - Active fetus, lots of kicking and moving

 - Previous natural birth

-With that in mind, there were somethings that a woman could do to help ensure that if favored by nature with a natural birth, it would remain natural.
+With that in mind, there were some things that a woman and midwives could do (i.e. interventions) to help ensure that if they were favored by Nature with a natural birth, that it would remain natural: